usnistgov/pycdcs/updates.md

 # Updates

+*Version 0.2.3* Code cleanup that should have no effect except that Python < 3.7 no longer supported.
+The ability to toggle the auto_set_pid added and integrated into upload_record() and update_record() methods.
+A retry504 option added to RestClient.requests to retry a REST call if the connection is poor.
+Bug fixes related to CDCS version 3 databases.

 *Version 0.2.2* Updated tests.
 Minor upkeep to fix depreciation warnings.

 *Version 0.2.1* Bug fixes related to guessing the CDCS version when not given and removing generator exit warning messages.